shaiksohail11/Terraform/VZQ-MOD-DOC/README.md

 2. `Maintainability:` Modular code is generally easier to understand and maintain.
 When a change is needed, you can make it in one place (the module) and have it reflected in all instances where the module is used.

-3. `Isolation: Modules:` isolate the internal details of their implementation from the outside world.
+3. `Isolation:` isolates the internal details of their implementation from the outside world.
 Users of a module don't need to know how it achieves its functionality; they only need to understand how to use it and what inputs it requires.

-### Let us try to create a virtual-Network module for better understnding
+### Let us try to create a virtual-Network module for better understanding

 * Create a new directory for your module, and inside that directory, create a file named main.tf,variables.tf,outputs.tf with the following content:
  ```bash
  # main.tf file